tawilkinson/docs/users/getting-started.md

 | How many kilograms of wood is used in your household?        	| +heating_wood     	| ?                                                                        	| No       	|
 | How many kilograms of bottled gas is used in your household? 	| +heating_bgas     	| ?                                                                        	| No       	|

-> Please not the commands will produce no reply if you enter valid data untill you save.
-If you don't you will get an error see error codes.
+> Please note the commands will produce no reply if you enter valid data until you save.
+If you don't you will get an error, see error codes.

 ## Saving Static Carbon Footprint

-To save all the data you entered.
-Please run `+scas` You should then get a reply back telling you your data has been saved
+To save all the data you entered: please run `+scas`.
+You should then get a reply back telling you your data has been saved.

 ## Variable Carbon Footprint

-Your variable carbon footprint is things that effect your carboon footprint on a day to day basis.
+Your variable carbon footprint is comprised of things that effect your carbon footprint on a day to day basis.

 | Question?                                                                    	| Command          	| Answers         	| Required 	|
 |------------------------------------------------------------------------------	|------------------	|-----------------	|----------	|